 We have organised the course into eight distinct units with each one dealing with a different aspect of teacher training.
 You can choose to study all of the units or choose ones that are of interest to you in your context.
 Each unit will be released on a weekly basis - so if you are taking the whole course, you should complete a unit every week; those just taking one or two units, should take the units when they are released (see question 10 for the timetable).
 Whatever approach you choose, we ask you to complete the Orientation Unit first as this will give you an overview of the course and how to use our platform, Training Foundry.

 - How much does the course cost?

 - How long is the course?

-For participants taking the full course, the Orientation Unit will be available from Monday October 18th 2021.
-Availability dates for other units can be viewed in the 'Course dates and study hours' section above.
+For participants taking the full course, the orientation unit will be available from Friday April 22.
+Dates for other units can be viewed in the 'Course dates and study hours' section above.